njanakiev/njanakiev.github.io/_posts/2020-11-10-jupyter-systemd.md

 [I 18:54:36.880 LabApp] http://0.0.0.0:8888/
 ```

 This really useful if you need to have a look at what Jupyter logs out since some errors and logs are not visible within the notebooks.
-For more useful commands and arguments have a lookt at my [Systemd cheatsheet](https://janakiev.com/blog/systemd-cheatsheet/).
+For more useful commands and arguments have a look at this [Systemd cheatsheet](https://janakiev.com/blog/systemd-cheatsheet/).

 # Conclusion